The NSW Battery PRDS Incentive is Now Available

 Three-phase power runs at 415 V, or 230 V per phase, which is designed for businesses and high-consuming properties.
 This extra voltage capacity allows for power-hungry products to run without going over maximum property capacity.

-For example, in a residential setting, you would need 3 phase if you were to install a 22kW electric vehicle charger, which will need its own phase because it draws so much power that a single-phase setup could not handle.
+For example, in a residential setting, you would need 3 phases if you were to install a 22kW electric vehicle charger, which will need its own phase because it draws so much power that a single-phase setup could not handle.

 Single or Three-phase is the distribution of the electricity load in your property.
 Most homes and small-businesses are single phase, with larger businesses and upgraded-homes consisting of 3-phase.